 So, what should you be watching for?
 And if you’ve noticed a change in your breasts, which symptoms can be a sign of something more serious?
 Below, we share some of the most common signs and symptoms of breast cancer.

-Breast cancer symptoms
+Breast cancer signs and symptoms

 While the earliest signs of breast cancer are usually discovered during a screening mammogram, before you’ve felt or noticed any symptoms, you should also be on the lookout for:

-A lump in your breast or underarm
+A lump or mass in the breast or underarm

 This holds true, even if you’ve had a normal mammogram that didn’t detect any problems or if you think you’re too young to get breast cancer.
 Women of all ages can get breast cancer.